 Instructions

 - Preheat oven to 350 degrees.
-If using a glass pan, use 325 degrees F. Grease a 9x13 inch pan.
-For a thicker cake, you can use a 9x12 inch pan.
+Grease a 9x13 inch pan.
+For a thicker cake, you can use a 9x12 inch pan or glass dish.
+For a half batch, use an 8-inch square dish.

-- With a heavy duty scraper, fold in flour mixture and milk; mix well but don't beat.
-Pour batter into prepared pan and bake until edges are golden brown, about 30 to 35 minutes.
-Remove from oven; let cool on a rack.
+- Add flour mixture and milk to te egg mixture, mixing by hand OR beating on low just until blended.
+Pour batter into prepared pan and bake until edges are golden brown, about 30 minutes.
+Remove from oven and let cool on a rack.

 Thank you.
 I have a Hispanic student in a class I teach who was going to bring her mom's authentic recipe (she was going to have to translate it), but couldn't because she didn't get a chance to talk to her mom last night.
 I thought I'd try this one because, like you said, it doesn't come from a mix, and neither did my student's.
 I also wanted to offer that she said her mom often cuts the cake in half like in layers after it has soaked and adds fruit to the middle.
 The cake would have to come out spongy, rather than crumbly, to do that.
 She also referred to the batter as "bread" which I thought was interesting.
 Thanks for the help.